dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 211. Catch-22: You cant enforce rules against illegal transfers of Bitcoin/Digital Currencies unless you recognize it.
 212. Gold is the only non-fiat currency in the world.
 It has always been a hedge against risk.
 213. Blockchain: Open Source Money.
 Blockchains are simply distributed transaction processing engines.
 The technology allows data to be stored in a variety of different places while tracking the relationship between different parties to that data.
+214. Traditional banks are not meeting the needs of 21st-century consumers (Mobile Devices)